 Course Structure and Content

-The Mathematics Department offers eight BSc Honours degrees and three MSci Honours undergraduate degrees.
-Recent additions are the Maths with Education degrees, in which students simultaneously acquire a BSc/MSci degree along with Qualified Teacher Status.
+The Mathematics Department offers eight BSc Honours degrees and three MSci Honours undergraduate degrees, including the Maths with Education degrees, in which students simultaneously acquire a BSc/MSci degree along with Qualified Teacher Status.
 There are also Joint Mathematics and Computing degrees, administered by the Computing department.

 Our current undergraduate degree programmes provide students with a general introduction to the main areas of mathematics in the first year, a mix of core and electives in the second year, and then permit students to specialise in the third and fourth, when they are welcome to choose from an extremely wide range of modules.
 As the first two years of the BSc and MSci degrees have a large amount of core material which is the same for all degree programmes, there is some opportunity for transfer between these degrees on academic grounds.

 Current students should visit the Blackboard page MathsCentral for timetables, updates or course annoucements.